phughk/www.surrealdb.com/app/blog/2023-12-12-what-is-surrealml-a-getting-started-guide.md

 To upload a model and run ML queries we need the following checklist:

-- [ ]  SurrealDB compiled with the ML feature
 - [ ]  a client for packaging trained machine learning models so they can be uploaded to SurrealDB
 - [ ]  a client to interact with SurrealDB
 - [ ]  a ML framework to train the model

-### SurrealDB with ML feature

-At the time of writing this guide, the ML feature is in Beta.

-This means that you will have to download SurrealDB from the [source](https://github.com/surrealdb/surrealdb/), check out the `machine/learning/maxwell` branch, and compile SurrealDB with the `ML` feature.
-Once the compilation is done, you will be able to interact with the uploading of ML models to SurrealDB.
-You will also be able to interact with the `ml::` SurrealQL functions.

 ### Packaging trained ML models